Mirabai: Sikh literature

-When the Adi Granth was compiled in 1604, a copy of the text was given to a Sikh named Bhai Banno who was instructed by Guru Arjan to travel to Lahore to get it bound.
+When the Adi Granth was compiled in 1604, a copy of the text was given to a Sikh named Bhai Banno, who was instructed by Guru Arjan to travel to Lahore to get it bound.
 While doing so, he made a copy of the codex, which included compositions of Mirabai.
 These unauthorized additions were not included in the standardized edition of the scripture by the Sikh gurus, who rejected their inclusion.

-Prem Ambodh Pothi, a text attributed to Guru Gobind Singh and completed in 1693 CE, includes poetry of Mira Bai as one of sixteen historic bhakti saints important to Sikhism.
+Prem Ambodh Pothi, a text attributed to Guru Gobind Singh and completed in 1693 CE, includes poetry of Mira Bai as one of the sixteen historic bhakti saints important to Sikhism.